cori-zeus/mgbase-fork/README.md

 ## MULTIPLAYER
 If you are the host and using modified files, then I think it will work just fine.
 If you are connecting to another host that doesn't use modified files, then you probably will not see any of my changes.

+---

+I hereby permit the developers of the original addon to use my code in their project as they see fit.
+I'd use the GPL v3 license, but that's not really my call.